magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_page.md

 ## Merge pages {#mtf_page_merge}

-Page merging can help you to redirect modules declared in a page, or add blocks from different modules.
+Page merging can help you to override modules declared in a page, or add blocks from different modules.

 Pages are merged when they have the same `name` attribute value.

-Pages are merged module by module in the order that modules are loaded in.
-All new modules are always loaded after Magento modules, so that pages from new Modules are merged the last.
+Pages are merged module by module in the order that modules in Magento are loaded.
+All new modules are loaded after related Magento modules (according to the dependencies), so that the pages from new modules are merged the last.

 ### Add blocks from different modules {#add-block-another-module}